jhellerstein/blog/content/blog/crdt-turtles/index.md

 - ✅ A semilattice defines how information grows and `merge`s.
 - ✅ It provides convergence by construction, through clean algebra.

-In case you've read about a split between so-called "state-based" vs "op-based" CRDTs, you can ignore that for now; it's a turtlish distraction.
+In case you've read about a split between so-called "state-based" vs "op-based" CRDTs, you can ignore that for now; it's a turtlish distraction I will [fill in below](#op-based).
 Here’s what actually matters:

 > A semilattice is:
 > - A set of states $S$